Invest in Blue-Chip Art

 Click to view details

 The annualized net returns are net of all fees and costs, calculated from the closing date of the primary offering to the date the sale is consummated.
-Annualized Net Return are not indicative of Masterworks paintings not yet sold.
+Annualized Net Return are not indicative of InvestArt paintings not yet sold.
 Past performance is not indicative of future results or unsold works.

-When Masterworks presents the total return multiple of an investment in a sold artwork, "total return" or "MOIC", it refers to the percentage change or multiple of the amount distributable in respective Class A shares net of all fees and expenses in relation to the initial offering price, calculated from the initial offering date to the date the sale is consummated.
-MOIC or total return may not be indicative of Masterworks paintings not yet sold and past performance is not indicative of future results.
+When InvestArt presents the total return multiple of an investment in a sold artwork, "total return" or "MOIC", it refers to the percentage change or multiple of the amount distributable in respective Class A shares net of all fees and expenses in relation to the initial offering price, calculated from the initial offering date to the date the sale is consummated.
+MOIC or total return may not be indicative of InvestArt paintings not yet sold and past performance is not indicative of future results.

 Outpacing The Art Market